 Moreover, if the data handler is found guilty of non-compliance, the Courts have the power to direct law enforcement agencies to seize any media or storage devices that might contain compromised data on data subjects.
 Any data found in these media or devices will then be destroyed.

 Any organisation aiming to achieve compliance with Zimbabwe’s new data protection act can do so by ensuring it follows the following necessities in its data collection practices:

 Zimbabwe is just of the several nations that have or are in the process of enacting their own versions of a data protection law.
 The volatile nature of data privacy globally has meant that companies and websites now find themselves with the heightened responsibility to ensure all data collected by them is adequately protected, stored, and utilized.

-Therein lies the problem for most organisations owing to the sheer volume of data they process.
-Ensuring compliance with these new data protection laws is only possible if organisations accept robotic automation as the ideal solution.
-Securiti has made a name for itself in the global data governance and privacy compliance sector owing to its Privacy Ops framework that automates data compliance for organisations using machine learning and artificial intelligence-backed tools.
+Therein lies the problem for most organizations owing to the sheer volume of data they process.
+Ensuring compliance with these new data protection laws is only possible if organizations accept robotic automation as the ideal solution.
+Securiti has made a name for itself in the global data governance and privacy compliance sector owing to its Privacy Ops framework that automates data compliance for organizations using machine learning and artificial intelligence-backed tools.

-Request a demo today to learn more about how these tools can help your organisation.
+Request a demo today to learn more about how these tools can help your organization.

 See how easy it is to manage privacy compliance with robotic automation.